The-Dumb-Dino/Dinos-Hangar/README.md

 # Dinos-Hangar
 This is the repository of Dino's Shipmod

-For now the mod is in beta and unbalanced so you made need to unlock some ships via console when its too hard.
+For now the mod is in beta and unbalanced so you may need to unlock some ships via console when its too hard.
-To do that press escape > options > Configure Keybinds and then select a good keybind to open the console.#
+To do that press escape > options > Configure Keybinds and then select a good keybind to open the console.

 After you open the console type in "SHIP_CUSTOM *ship-id*" and then the given ship will be playable.